We tend to remember numbers that are important to us.

 If you know you’re in the 25% tax bracket, you save $25 in tax on every $100 you contribute to your 401(k).
 That $100 will grow tax-free until you start taking disbursements, which will be taxed at your tax rate in retirement.
 That’s powerful knowledge.

 I put these two together even though they’re separate numbers because they’re related.

-Your monthly take home pay is what you get deposited into your account each month.
-It's your salary minus all the deductions, taxes, and other withholding.
-If you're paid more frequently, just add it all together to get your monthly take home page.
+Your monthly take-home pay is what you get deposited into your account each month.
+It’s your salary minus all the deductions, taxes, and other withholding (which you can affect by updating your Form W-4).
+If you’re paid more frequently, just add it all together to get your monthly take home page.

 These are all numbers you may have calculated earlier when you did your savings rate.

 Why is this number important?
-Your savings rate is based on your take home pay and your total monthly spending.
-Fixed expenses are only those you cannot escape without significant penalty.
+Your savings rate is based on your take-home pay and your total monthly spending.
+Fixed expenses are only those you cannot escape without a significant penalty.
 It tells you how much wiggle room there is in your budgets.

 Your Credit Score

-Your credit score is that pesky three digit number that tells prospective lenders how risky you are to defaulting.
+Your credit score is that pesky three-digit number that tells prospective lenders how risky you are to default.